Nisha Sharma dowry case: Media attention and reactions

 Following the arrest, the story got much attention from Indian and international media.
 The news appeared on the front-page of several newspapers.
 Sharma also received several marriage proposals from across the nation.
 Her house was visited by several media persons seeking her interview.
 She was also visited by women rights activists, neighbours and other well-wishers to congratulate her.
 A political party invited her to contest in the local election.
 In an interview with Ehtashamuddin Khan of Rediff, Nisha said she had no intention of joining politics, and that she wanted to continue her studies and wished to have an arranged marriage.

 James Brooke, writing for The New York Times, detailed how dowry is being disguised as gifts as dowry is illegal in India.
 The story was also covered by Christiane Amanpour for 60 Minutes which contained an overview of the dowry system in India, the anti-dowry laws, bride burning and female foeticide.
 Smriti Kak writing for The Tribune criticised the father and the bride for agreeing to the dowry initially and stopping the wedding only when the demands got too high.
 The incident was also captured in an Amul Butter Girl cartoon.

-Brinda Karat, a left-wing politician and activist, said that the parents had sent the wrong signal by agreeing to too many gifts initially.
+Brinda Karat, a politician and activist, said that the parents had sent the wrong signal by agreeing to too many gifts initially.
 Ranjana Kumari, a women's rights activist, said that she does not attend weddings because dowry is given in almost all of them, and that dowry is a cause of female foeticide in India as parents see a girl child as an economic burden.
 Jyotsna Chatterji, another women right's activist, said that this one protest had given courage to other women to come forward.
-None of these media, activists or politicians provided any statements after the accused in the case were acquitted.